fortrabbit/help/docs/install-statamic-3.md

 ### Synchronize content with rsync

-As mentioned above, deployment of your code base (templates and configuration) and dependencies (Statamatic and Composer) is done via Git deployment.
+As mentioned above, deployment of your code base (templates and configuration) and dependencies (Statamic and Composer) is done via Git deployment.
 Deploying the content is a separated step.
 We recommend to use rsync to up- or down-load new contents to and from your remote fortrabbit App (see also our [rsync article](/rsync)).
-On your local computer in the Terminal in the Statamatic project folder execute:
+On your local computer in the Terminal in the Statamic project folder execute:

 ```
 # SYNC UP: from local to remote